Acadia: Dummer's War

 During the escalation that preceded Dummer's War (1722–1725), some Acadians, the Wabanaki Confederacy and the French priests persisted in defending Acadia, which had been conceded to the British in the Treaty of Utrecht, at its border against New England.
 The Miꞌkmaq refused to recognize the treaty handing over their land to the English and hostilities resumed.
 The Miꞌkmaq raided the new fort at Canso, Nova Scotia in 1720.
 The Confederacy made numerous raids on New England settlements along the border into New England.
 Towards the end of January 1722, Governor Samuel Shute chose to launch a punitive expedition against Sébastien Rale, a Jesuit missionary, at Norridgewock.
 This breach of the border of Acadia, which had at any rate been ceded to the British, drew all of the tribes of the Wabanaki Confederacy into the conflict.

 Under potential siege by the Confederacy, in May 1722, Lieutenant Governor John Doucett took 22 Miꞌkmaq hostage at Annapolis Royal to prevent the capital from being attacked.
 In July 1722, the Abenaki and Miꞌkmaq created a blockade of Annapolis Royal, with the intent of starving the capital.
 The natives captured 18 fishing vessels and prisoners from present-day Yarmouth to Canso.
 They also seized prisoners and vessels from the Bay of Fundy.

 As a result of the escalating conflict, Massachusetts Governor Shute officially declared war on 22 July 1722.
 The first battle of Father Rale's War happened in the Nova Scotia theatre.
 In response to the blockade of Annapolis Royal, at the end of July 1722, New England launched a campaign to end the blockade and retrieve over 86 New England prisoners taken by the natives.
 One of these operations resulted in the Battle at Jeddore.
 The next was a raid on Canso in 1723.
-Then in July 1724 a group of sixty Miꞌkmaq and Maliseets raided Annapolis Royal.
+Then in July 1724 a group of sixty Miꞌkmaq and Wolastoqiyik raided Annapolis Royal.

 As a result of Father Rale's War, present-day central Maine fell again to the British with the defeat of Sébastien Rale at Norridgewock and the subsequent retreat of the native population from the Kennebec and Penobscot rivers.